Part 5. Protein structure annotation settings

 (download results).

-The option for models assessment has been invoked by
+The option for model assessment had been invoked by

 requesting the overlay with protein interfaces predicted by SPPIDER.